Wahoo KICKR Bike vs. Bike PRO vs. Bike SHIFT: How They Even Differ?

 Wahoo KICKR Bike Shift Shimano-like shifters

-Wahoo KICKR uses Shimano-like shifters, so they feel intuitive.
-Additionally, you can use the Wahoo app to configure their behavior to Shimano, SRAM, or Campy.
+Wahoo KICKR Bikes use Shimano-like shifters, so they feel intuitive.
+Additionally, you can use the Wahoo app to configure the behavior of Shimano, SRAM, or Campy components.

 Third-party Apps Compatibility and Controllability

-Furthermore, both have WiFi to download firmware updates and save you some precious Bluetooth ports.
+Furthermore, they have WiFi to download firmware updates and save you some precious Bluetooth ports.

 Practicality

-From the practical standpoint, more points go to the KICKR Bike.
-And that’s just because it has a handy display showing your ride info like power or cadence, but mainly the used gear.
+From a practical standpoint, the KICKR Bike and Bike PRO get more points.
+That’s just because they have a handy display showing ride info like power or cadence, but mainly the used gear.

 Detail on the Wahoo KICKR Bike LED display.